philchuang/MvvmNotificationChainer/README.md

 Initial functionality is done and seems to work as expected.

 Implemented Features:

 * Performs PropertyChanged for a dependent property whenever a watched property changes
+* Supports notification chains 4 levels deep
 * Compile-time property name safety for easy refactoring
 * Creates & registers just once per chain, trivial performance hit on initialization
 * Bolt-on code: No need to change base classes, or extensively modify existing ViewModels

 To Dos:

 * Write unit tests (I know, I suck at TDD)
-* Support for NotifyCollectionChangedEventHandler
+* Support for `NotifyCollectionChangedEventHandler`

 Caveats:

-* You can probably use Reactive Extensions to solve this problem, but I still can't grok it yet.
-MvvmNotificationChainer just seems a lot more straightfoward, and doesn't require extensive rewriting of existing ViewModels.
+* You can probably use Reactive Extensions to solve this problem, but I still can't grok it yet. `MvvmNotificationChainer` just seems a lot more straightforward, and doesn't require extensive rewriting of existing ViewModels.

 Shout-outs
 ----------